Mokoto Rich, writing in the New York Times in 2008 explores how many booksellers and publishers were having the holiday jitters.

 Also this month Rodale, the magazine and book publisher, laid off 14 people in its book division, a little more than 7 percent of the staff.

-Yet celebrity book sales are still up as high, if not higher, than usual:
+Yet celebrity book sales are still up as high, if not higher, than usual, which makes booksellers and publishers happy:

 For now, both publishers and agents said the penny pinching was not yet sinking seven-figure book deals.
 Although some might be cautious about signing a debut novelist, most publishers said they were still aggressively pursuing deals for celebrity books and others with natural best-seller prospects.
 Last month Little, Brown & Company signed a deal with the comedian Tina Fey for a sum reported as more than $5 million, and Jerry Seinfeld was out with a book proposal this week that some publishers suggested could go for a high seven-figure advance.